banesullivan/scooby/README.md

 Once you are ready to generate a report, instantiate a `TrackedReport` object.

-In the following example, we import a constant from `scipy` which will report the versions of `scipy` and `numpy` both packages are loaded in the session (note that `numpy` is internally loaded by `scipy`).
+In the following example, we import a constant from `scipy` which will report the versions of `scipy` and `numpy` as both packages are loaded in the session (note that `numpy` is internally loaded by `scipy`).

 ```py